albirrkarim/mozilla-hubs-installation-detailed/VPS_FOR_HUBS.md

 We are using [webmin](https://www.webmin.com/deb.html). this for monitoring server resources like CPU, RAM, and memory.
 We dont know the resource usage hubs yet, so we must monitoring it.

-Maybe on installation of web min you got some error like me
+Maybe on installation of webmin you got some error like me:

 **Can't connet on port 10000**

 The default port of webmin is 10000 but some ISP block that port. so we need to change with 1000. [see](https://serverfault.com/a/578397)

-and don't forget about we must allow rules on `ufw` firewall
+Don't forget, we must allow rules on `ufw` firewall

 ```
 sudo ufw allow proto tcp from any to any port 1000